ramoncunha/alertcollab/README.md

 # API Alert Collab
 💡 Use this API for share locations of any catastrophe event.
+For this project I use Java 11, PostgreSQL, Docker, FlyWay, TravisCI.
+Security was design with Spring Security using BCrypt for password encode.

 ## 📈 How to use it
 You can access swagger on http://localhost:8080/swagger-ui.html#/